NetApp/recline/README.md

 ## Non-interactive mode

 If you would like to use the application as part of a larger script, it is much easier to do in a non-interactive way.
-This is also possible using cliche without needing to change the application.
+This is also possible using recline without needing to change the application.
 Here's an example:

 ```